ReScience/ReScience-submission/article/senden-schuecker-hahne-diesmann-goebel-2018.md

 # Methods

 The SG model described by Gancarz & Grossberg [@Gancarz1998] consists of a horizontal and a vertical component each with two long-lead burst neurons (LLBNs), excitatory burst neurons (EBNs), inhibitory burst neurons (IBNs), and tonic neurons (TNs).
 Within each component, the two directions (left-right, down-up) interact antagonistically.
 Additionally, both components share a single omnipause neuron (OPN) which tonically inhibits each EBN to suppress unwanted saccades.
+While this constitutes the core SG model, the superior collicuus (SC) is relevant for some simulations.
 In what follows we briefly describe the dynamics of neurons within the horizontal component (equivalent descriptions apply to the vertical component).

 ### Long-lead burst neurons